mrft/itr8/README.md

 As you can see, we use the 'iterable' property here, and in order to easily generate an IterableIterator, we use an 'immediately invoked function expression'.
 This is important since a generator function generates an Iterableiterator, so it should be called!

 But you could also assign an array, because that is also an iterable.
-But beware that creating an intermediate array will use more memory!
+But beware that creating an intermediate array will use more memory (especially if the count is high)!
 I'll show you the same example with an array here:

 ```typescript
 const repeatEach: itr8OperatorFactory<number, any, any, void>(